Zlocrax/KALI-NETHUNTER-2024/README.md

 pkg install proot

-run this one more time:
+Run this one more time:

 pkg update -y && pkg upgrade -y

 Now your terminal is setup lets move onto the kali install: